guifraga8/Fix-External-Monitor-Compatibility-With-Mac/README.md

 ### 3. Running the Script

-To run the Script you have two super easy ways
+To run the Script you have two super easy ways:

 ### Directly through the Terminal